apache/brpc/docs/en/bvar_c++.md

 }  // bar
 }  // foo
 ```
 **Don't define golabel Window<> and PerSecond<> across files.
-The order for the initialization of global variables in different compile units is undefined.** foo.cpp defines `Adder<int> foo_count`，then defining `PerSecond<Adder<int> > foo_qps(&foo_count);` in foo_qps.cpp is illegal
+The order for the initialization of global variables in different compile units is undefined.** foo.cpp defines `Adder<int> foo_count`, then defining `PerSecond<Adder<int> > foo_qps(&foo_count);` in foo_qps.cpp is illegal

 **Things about thread-safety**:

 -   bvar is thread-compatible.
-We can manipulate a bvar in different threads, such as we can expose or hide different bvar in multiple threads simultaneously，they will safely do some job on global shared variables.
+We can manipulate a bvar in different threads, such as we can expose or hide different bvar in multiple threads simultaneously, they will safely do some job on global shared variables.
 -   **Excpet read and write API,** any other functions of bvar are not thread-safe：u can not expose or hide a same bvar in different threads, this may cause the program crash.
 Generally speaking, we don't have to call any other API concurrently except read and write.

-we can butil::Timer for timer, API is as below:
+we can use butil::Timer for timer, API is as below:
 ```C++
 #include <butil/time.h>
 namespace butil {